uptimesoftware/file-directory-monitor/README.md

+### Description
-### Description: This monitor can report the following Directory information: - Number of files matching a certain regular expression; - Largest file size that match that expression; - Age (in minutes) of the most recent file; - Most recent date of the latest file; - Most recent time of the latest file; - File name that was most recently modified
+This monitor can report the following Directory information: - Number of files matching a certain regular expression; - Largest file size that match that expression; - Age (in minutes) of the most recent file; - Most recent date of the latest file; - Most recent time of the latest file; - File name that was most recently modified

-### Supported Monitoring Stations: 7.2, 7.1, 7.0, 6.0, 5.5, 5.4, 5.3, 5.2
+### Supported Monitoring Stations

+7.2, 7.1, 7.0, 6.0, 5.5, 5.4, 5.3, 5.2

+### Supported Agents
-### Supported Agents: Windows, Solaris, Linux, AIX
+Windows, Solaris, Linux, AIX

+### Installation Notes
-### Installation Notes: <p><a href="https://github.com/uptimesoftware/uptime-plugin-manager">Install using the up.time Plugin Manager</a></p>
+<p><a href="https://github.com/uptimesoftware/uptime-plugin-manager">Install using the up.time Plugin Manager</a></p>

 <p>For the agent files, follow the instructions below:</p>